Context-aware attention layers coupled with optimal transport domain adaptation and multimodal fusion methods for recognizing dementia from spontaneous speech: Related Work

-Ref. \cite{9459113} proposed a majority-level approach for classifying AD patients using the audio and textual modalities.
+Other approaches employ late-fusion strategies.
+This means that multiple models, i.e., acoustic and language, are trained separately and the final result/prediction is often taken after a majority vote approach.
+In this way, the inter-modal interactions are not captured.
+The authors in \cite{9459113} proposed a majority-level approach for classifying AD patients using the audio and textual modalities.
 In terms of the textual modality, the authors extracted handcrafted textual features and deep textual embeddings of transcripts.
 For the extraction of deep textual embeddings, they used BERT, RoBERTa, and distilled versions of BERT and RoBERTa.
-Next, they exploited feature aggregation techniques and classified the subject as AD or non-AD patient by training either a Logistic Regression (LR) or a Support Vector Machine (SVM) Classifier.
+Next, they exploited feature aggregation techniques and classified the subject as AD or non-AD patient by training either a Logistic Regression (LR) or a Support Vector Machine (SVM) classifier.
 In terms of the audio modality, the authors extracted handcrafted acoustic features, i.e., ComParE, COVAREP, etc. and deep acoustic embeddings, i.e., YAMNet, VGGish, etc. Similarly to the textual modality, they used feature aggregation techniques and trained a LR and SVM classifier.
 Results indicated that the majority-level approach of text models yielded the highest evaluation results, while the fusion of textual and acoustic modalities led to a degredation in performance.
+Shah et al. \cite{10.3389/fcomp.2021.624659} introduced a weighted majority-vote ensemble meta-algorithm for classification utilizing the modalities of speech and transcripts.
+For the textual modality, the authors extracted language and fluency features, including the type-token ratio, the number of verbs per utterance, etc. and n-gram features.
+For the acoustic modality, the authors extracted four feature sets using the OpenSMILE v2.1 toolkit.
+After that, the authors applied dimensionality reduction techniques, i.e., Principal Component Analysis, and feature selection techniques, i.e., ANOVA F-values.
+Finally, shallow machine learning classifiers were trained.
+Best results were obtained by using only the textual modality, while the majority vote approach by combining textual and acoustic modalities led to a decrease in the classification performance.
+Cummins et al. \cite{cummins2020comparison} exploited also a majority level approach for detecting AD patients.
+For the acoustic modality, the authors exploited bag-of-audio-words, siamese networks, and end-to-end convolutional neural networks, while for the textual modality, a bidirectional Hierarchical Attention Network and a BiLSTM with an attention mechanism were used.
+Findings indicated that the majority vote approach achieved the highest accuracy accounting for 85.20\%.
+Sarawgi et al. \cite{sarawgi20_interspeech} trained acoustic and language models separately and proposed three kinds of ensemble modules for classification.
+Specifically, the authors experimented with hard ensemble, meaning that a majority vote was taken between the predictions of the three individual models.
+A soft ensemble was also proposed, where a weighted sum of the class probabilities was computed for final decision, in order to leverage the confidence of the predictions.
+Also, a learnt ensemble was exploited, where a logistic regression classifier was trained using class probabilities as inputs.
+Results showed that the hard ensemble approach yielded the best results.
+Mittal et al. \cite{mittal2021multimodal} proposed a late fusion strategy using the modalities of speech and transcripts.
+Firstly, they trained separately acoustic and language models.
+For the acoustic modality, the authors trained a VGGish model with log-mel spectrograms.
+For the textual modality, the authors concatenated the representation obtained by BERT, Sentence-BERT, and fastText-CNN.
+Finally, the probabilities calculated by the audio and text-based model were combined in a weighted manner, and a threshold was fixed for classifying the persons into AD and healthy control.